Kharkiv Zoo: History

-During the period 1830–1920, the area of the zoo increased 10 times and by 1941 it exhibited representatives of about 100 species of mammals, about the same number of fish, amphibians, reptiles, and more than 200 species of birds.
+During the first decades of its existence, the area of the zoo increased 10 times and by 1941 it exhibited representatives of about 100 species of mammals, about the same number of fish, amphibians, reptiles, and more than 200 species of birds.

-When World War II began, and Kharkiv was threatened with capture by German troops, M. P. Ewald was offered to stay and work in Kharkiv in order to preserve the animal collection as much as possible.
+When World War II began, and Kharkiv was threatened with capture by German troops, M. P. Ewald was asked to stay and work in Kharkiv in order to preserve the animal collection as much as possible.
 He agreed, asking to help the zoo with food.
 Later that night, several trucks secretly drove into the zoo.
 A group of Red Army soldiers dug large holes and put sacks of potatoes and grain in them.
 However, this was not enough for long.